Neural Attention Search Linear: Towards Adaptive Token-Level Hybrid Attention Models: Related Work

 Another set of works proposes mixing the linear and softmax attention operations within each layer.
-These works include TransMamba~\citep{li-arxiv25a}, which switches from softmax attention operations to linear attention after a set of pre-defined TransPoints.
+These works include TransMamba~\citep{li-aaai26b}, which switches from softmax attention operations to linear attention after a set of pre-defined TransPoints.
 However, the fixed schedule might not be flexible enough to fit different scenarios.
-Deltaformer~\citep{zhong-arxiv25a} uses delta rules~\citep{widrow-nc60a} to first transform the $\attV$ values and implicitly combine the softmax and linear attention within the same layer.
-Other works~\citep{zhang-arxiv24a, mcdermott-arxiv25a} focus on transforming softmax attention into linear attention and thus require a pre-trained network.
-In contrast, ~\ourname{} could adaptively determine whether the current tokens should be processed with linear or softmax attention, thereby providing a more flexible hybrid architecture.
+Deltaformer~\citep{zhong-arxiv25a} uses delta rules~\citep{widrow-nc60a} to first transform the $\attV$ values and implicitly combine the softmax and linear attention within the same layer, but does not reduce the quadratic computational costs of softmax attention layers.
+Other works~\citep{mcdermott-arxiv25a, zhang-iclr25a} focus on transforming softmax attention into linear attention and thus require a pre-trained network, and their performances are bounded by the softmax attention models that they are approximating.
+In contrast, ~\ourname{} adaptively determines whether to use linear or softmax attention for the current tokens.
+The decision process can be learned end-to-end jointly with the model weights, thereby providing a more flexible hybrid architecture without requiring a pre-trained model.
+We further discuss the difference between ~\ourname{} and other sparse models under the Appendix~\ref{sec:SparseAttn}.

 Neural Architecture Search~\citep{elsken-automlbook19a} is a technique that searches for the optimal architecture within a search space.
-Previous work mainly searches for the operation within each layer and applies that operation to the entire feature map~\citep{liu-iclr19a, dong-cvpr19a}.
+Previous work mainly searches for the operation within each layer and applies that operation to the entire feature map~\citep{ dong-cvpr19a, liu-iclr19a}.
 Neural Attention Search (NAtS)~\citep{deng-neurips25a} further extends this idea to search for different attention patterns within the same layer.
 However, as a sparse attention variation, NAtS fully ignores the correlation between the past local tokens and the current input tokens, and hence its expressibility might be degraded by this omission.
 In contrast, \ourname{} takes previously ignored tokens into account with linear attention, further enhancing model expressibility.